caiks/WBOT02/README.md

 	"summary_active" : true
 }
 ```
 The configuration is the same as for *model* 13 apart from the mode.
-The growth rate, however, has increased considerably from 0.755 to 1.148 *fuds* per *size* per threshold.
+The growth rate, as can been seen in the [table](#Model_table) above, has increased considerably from 0.755 to 1.148 *fuds* per *size* per threshold.
 The mean path length has increased from 7.19 to 9.49 *slices*.
+If we consider the *model* size to vary exponentially with the path length, we can calculate the multiplier at each step to be 3.00 for *model* 13 and 2.40 for *model* 15.
+This reduction is becase the preferential selection of larger *slices* in the potential *likelihood* mode tends to choose *on-diagonal slices*, thus producing fewer children *fuds*.

 Qualitatively, the path length image appears to have sharpened constrasts -

 ![contour001_015_length](images/contour001_015_length.png)